paulhenry46/revising-stuffs-CMS/README.md

 - Vanilla JS for the flashcard Quiz and Learn Mode

 ## Installation
 - Create BDD
 - Install Imagick and Ghostscript
-- Clone the app and install it
+- Clone the app and move it to whre you want
-- run composer install and npm install
+- run `composer install` and `npm install`
 - edit .env file
-- php artisan key:generate
+- `php artisan key:generate`
-- php artisan migrate
+- `php artisan migrate`
-- php artisan seed
+- `php artisan seed`

-An admin user is created, so you can login with : Mail : admin@system.localhost / Password : d4d5ehdpdepd81
+An admin user is created, so you can login with : Mail : `admin@system.localhost` / Password : `d4d5ehdpdepd81 `

 Don't forget to change the password !